LeslieDancey/fme-server-FULL/notifications_and_workspaces.md

 For example, here a workspace constructs a plain-text weather (lightning) alert using an AttributeCreator:

 Now the message attribute is connected to a Text File Writer in order to provide a means for publishing the outgoing message.

+**Registering a Workspace**

+Setting up a workspace to communicate notifications is achieved when the workspace is published to FME Server.

+Notifications are sent once the workspace is complete.
+The way in which the workspace is run is not important.
+Notifications can be sent for workspaces run using the Job Submitter Service, or the Data Download Service, or any other service.

+In other words, a workspace that sends notifications doesn’t need to be published to the Notification service; it should be published to the service under which it is to be run.
+Under the properties for that service will be parameters for setting the notification.

+In this example the author is publishing a workspace to the Job Submitter service and has opened the properties dialog for that service.
+There are two parameters for controlling the topics – one for success and one for failure – and a parameter for specifying the Writer to use.

+Having two Topic parameters is useful because different notifications can be sent depending on whether the workspace succeeds or fails.

+In this case, when the workspace runs to completion it will trigger the RoadConditions_Out topic.
+If the workspace fails to complete, it will trigger the WorkspaceFail topic.

+Either way, the outgoing message is set to be output via a TextLine Writer defined in the workspace.